basharjehadi/smart-rental-platform-clean/docs/MOVE_IN_ISSUE_SYSTEM.md

 The Move-In Issue System provides a comprehensive three-way communication platform for tenants, landlords, and administrators to report, discuss, and resolve issues that arise during the move-in process.
 This system replaces the previous simple issue reporting with a full-featured communication thread.

+## Move-In Window System

+The system implements a flexible move-in window that provides comprehensive coverage for issue reporting:

+- **Window Opens**: From the payment date (when tenant pays for the offer)
+- **Window Closes**: 2 days after the expected move-in date
+- **Duration**: Covers the entire period from payment to post-move-in

+### Window Phases

+1. **PRE_MOVE_IN**: Before payment date - window not yet open
+2. **WINDOW_OPEN**: From payment date until 2 days after move-in date - issues can be reported
+3. **WINDOW_CLOSED**: After 2 days past move-in date - no new issues can be reported

+### Benefits of Extended Window

+- **Early Issue Detection**: Problems can be reported during property visits before move-in
+- **Flexible Timing**: Accommodates early move-ins, delayed move-ins, and post-move-in discoveries
+- **Comprehensive Coverage**: No gaps in protection during the critical move-in period
+- **Reduced Stress**: No pressure to find all issues within a 24-hour window

 ## Features

+- **One Issue Per Rental**: Only one move-in issue is allowed per rental - for serious problems that warrant contract cancellation
 - **Three-way Communication**: Tenants, landlords, and admins can all participate in issue discussions
 - **Real-time Notifications**: Automatic notifications when new comments are added or status changes
 - **Status Tracking**: Issues can be tracked through OPEN → IN_PROGRESS → RESOLVED → CLOSED